lollisoft/pascal/README.md

 Be warned, this is very old code from DOS times.
 Turbo Pascal 6.0 and Turbo Vision 1.0 was and is used in that version.

 Build the code with an unix style make command.
-The relevant and wotking applications get built into C:\TP\Builds and the project should be placed on C:\Q\Develop\Projects\Pascal and the C:\Q should be subst Q: C:\Q.
+The relevant and working applications get built into C:\TP\Builds and the project should be placed on C:\Q\Develop\Projects\Pascal and the C:\Q should be subst Q: C:\Q.

 Build it from Q:\Develop\Projects\Pascal.